Azure/login/README.md

 ### Skip the cleanup steps

-In Azure Login Action, "cleanup" means means cleaning up the login context.
+In Azure Login Action, "cleanup" means cleaning up the login context.
 For security reasons, we recommend users run cleanup every time before and after login.

-Referring to [`runs` for JavaScript actions](https://docs.github.com/actions/sharing-automations/creating-actions/metadata-syntax-for-github-actions#runs-for-javascript-actions), there are 3 steps in an action: `pre:`, `main:`, `post:`.
+Referring to [`runs` for JavaScript actions](https://docs.github.com/actions/sharing-automations/creating-actions/metadata-syntax-for-github-actions#runs-for-javascript-actions), there are 3 steps in an action: `pre:`, `main:` and `post:`.

-Azure Login Action only implement 2 steps: `main:`, `post:`.
+Azure Login Action only implement 2 steps: `main:` and `post:`.

 There are 2 "cleanup" steps in Azure Login Action: